jonwangio/Bayes_for_Regression/README.md

-Here in Fig.1 I intentionally reveal the true linear function as a line so that we can compare how _Bayesian statistics_ help us to recover the true model only from limited observations.
-The true _univariate linear_ model I used here is:

-_**M(x) = 3 + 2x**_

 Mathematically, without knowing the true model parameters _**3**_(for the interception) and _**2**_(for the slope), Bayesian statistics_ would quantify _θ<sub>1</sub>_ and _θ<sub>12</sub>_ for the model: